Piezoelectricity: Mechanism

-Of decisive importance for the piezoelectric effect is the change of polarization P when applying a mechanical stress.
+Of importance for the piezoelectric effect is the change of polarization P when applying a mechanical stress.
 This might either be caused by a reconfiguration of the dipole-inducing surrounding or by re-orientation of molecular dipole moments under the influence of the external stress.
 Piezoelectricity may then manifest in a variation of the polarization strength, its direction or both, with the details depending on: 1. the orientation of P within the crystal; 2. crystal symmetry; and 3. the applied mechanical stress.
 The change in P appears as a variation of surface charge density upon the crystal faces, i.e. as a variation of the electric field extending between the faces caused by a change in dipole density in the bulk.
 For example, a 1 cm^{3} cube of quartz with 2 kN (500 lbf) of correctly applied force can produce a voltage of 12500 V.

 Piezoelectric materials also show the opposite effect, called the converse piezoelectric effect, where the application of an electrical field creates mechanical deformation in the crystal.

-Physical states of a unit Piezoelectric body:

-An unpoled piezo body has unit dimensions of (1,1,1) with dimension are (x,y,z) units.

-Piezoelectric bodies can be electrically poled in either a positive or negative reference across each axis using an electric field.
-Once the unit body with dimensions (x, y, z) is poled, it will either expand or contract depending on the amplitude and direction of poling along each axis.